Gbakradze94/space-central/README.md

+## Running Locally
+To run locally, in IntelliJ IDEA, go to run configurations and add <b>VM options</b> where you can set `` -Dspring.profiles.active=local ``.
+Make sure you have created Postgres database named  ``shoppingdb`` on your local PostgreSQL database instance, before you run shopping-service locally, otherwise PSQL Exception will be thrown.
 ## Shopping Service
 To run the tests open the terminal in shopping-service folder and run: <br/>
 ``` ./gradlew test ``` <br/>